Glemhel/F22_CV_NFE/README.md

 ![samples](images/samples.png)

 ### Image Manipulation
-After getting separating hyperplanes, we implemented the way of attribute manipulation from [[1]](#1).
-Specifically, given the separating hyperplane n and the latent vector z, we generate several images using $z+an$, where `a=np.linspace(-3, 3, 6)`.
+After getting separating hyperplanes, we implemented the way of attribute manipulation from [[3]](#3).
+Specifically, given the separating hyperplane n and the latent vector z, we generate several images using $z+an$, where `a = np.linspace(-3, 3, 6)`.
 Examples of image manipulation:
 1. Making hair more (or less) green while keeping the hair length
 ![change_color_green](images/change_color_green.png)
 2. Making hair more (or less) red without controlling the hair length